Writing Free

 Irene Staunton

-Irene Staunton began work in publishing in London with John Calder publishers in the 1970s.
-Returning to Zimbabwe after its independence, she was an editor at the Government Curriculum Development Unit.
+Irene Staunton began work in publishing in London in the 1970s.
+Returning to Zimbabwe after its independence, she became the editor at the government’s new Curriculum Development Unit.
 In 1987, she co-established Baobab Books, which rapidly acquired a reputation as an exciting literary publisher.
 In 1999, she left Baobab to co-found Weaver Press.
-She was also a long-standing editor of the Heinemann African Writers Series.
+She was also the editor of the Heinemann African Writers Series for several years.
+Staunton has also researched and compiled a number of oral histories including Mothers of the Revolution.